-The McBurney Disability Resource Center facilitates classroom accommodations for students with disabilities.
-Students should complete the steps found under "Students-Apply for Accommodations" on the center's website as early as possible.
-New students who have been determined eligible for accommodations are encouraged to attend the McBurney Orientation and Service Training (MOST) program with their families August 27-28, 2019. mcburney.wisc.edu
+The McBurney Disability Resource Center facilitates campus access, including classroom accommodations, for students with disabilities.
+Students should complete the steps found under "Students-Apply for Accommodations" on the Center's website.
+New students who have been determined eligible for accommodations will engage in the McBurney Orientation and Service Training (MOST) program in order to train on specific accommodations and orient to expectations at UW-Madison. mcburney.wisc.edu